hosseinfakhari/weather_service/README.md

 ```
 * replace `OPEN_WEATHER_MAP_API_KEY` And `SECRET_KEY` with your own string in `.env` file

-then open your browser and navigate to `http://localhost:8000`## API Reference
+then open your browser and navigate to `http://localhost:8000`

 ## API Reference